 - Your rosacea symptoms are causing you anxiety or embarrassment.
 It's normal for people with rosacea to be self-conscious.
 Try not to get stressed.
 There are treatments that can help.

 - Your eyes are affected.
 Many people with rosacea have itchy, dry, painful, or bloodshot eyes.
-They might be dry, itchy, painful, or bloodshot.
 Your eyelids might be red and itchy.
 Untreated, these symptoms can sometimes lead to serious eye damage.

 - Your nose is swollen and red.
 This can be a sign of rhinophyma, which can mean advanced rosacea.
 It's more common in men than women.
 Although rare, if left untreated, it can lead to a large, bumpy, red nose that stays that way forever.